Dole pri Polici: Name

 The name of the settlement was changed from Dole to Dole pri Polici in 1953.

 Church

 The local church is dedicated to Saint Lucy and belongs to the Parish of Polica.
 It was first mentioned in written documents dating to the mid-17th century.
 The church was originally a Gothic structure with a rectangular chancel, reworked in the Baroque style.
 The main altar dates to 1717 and was created by Jože Ambrožič; the side altars are the work of Štefan Šubic and Franz Götzl.

-The shrine of Saint Lucy next to the church was built in the early 20th century.
+A shrine dedicated to Saint Lucy next to the church was built in the early 20th century.
 It stands above a well with reputed healing powers, and two ladles hang in front of its niche to scoop water for washing the eyes.
 In the niche, there is a 115 cm-high statue of Saint Lucy holding a book and her eyes in her left hand, and a sword in her right hand.